 Significant support is provided by the Phillip and Edith Leonian Foundation and the National Endowment for the Arts.

 In New York, the exhibition is sponsored by

-Major support is provided by the Whitney’s National Committee.
+Generous support is provided by Judy Hart Angelo, the John R. Eckel, Jr. Foundation, and the Whitney’s National Committee.

 Major support is provided by the Philip and Janice Levin Foundation.